 Many students neglect their physical health when in college.
 In fact, regular physical exercise can not only keep you healthy and strong, it can also reduce stress and improve your ability to focus.

 You can benefit from physical education electives even if you dreaded every day of P.E. in high school.
-Most colleges offer lots of alternative P.E. courses, such as swimming, martial arts and dance, in addition to traditional individual and team sports activities.
+Most colleges offer lots of alternative P.E. courses, such as swimming, martial arts and dance, even Yoga and horseback riding, in addition to traditional individual and team sports activities.

 If you're interested in physical health, you may also want to check out Health 101: Principles of Health.